 Woven City - A Prototype City of the Future

-that they have agreed on a new partnership to explore the utilization
+(Toyota) announced that they have agreed on a new partnership to explore

-and application of hydrogen energy at Woven City, the prototype city
+the utilization and application of hydrogen energy at Woven City, the

-of the future that Toyota has started to develop in Susono City, Shizuoka
+prototype city of the future that Toyota has started to develop in Susono

-Prefecture.
-ENEOS and Toyota, together with Woven Planet Holdings (Woven
+City, Shizuoka Prefecture.
+ENEOS and Toyota, together with Woven Planet

-Planet), a subsidiary of Toyota, leading the Woven City project, intend
+Holdings (Woven Planet), a subsidiary of Toyota, leading the Woven City

-to conduct testing and demonstration in areas related to a hydrogen-based
+project, intend to conduct testing and demonstration in areas related

-initiative that actively promotes peace in cities worldwide.
-The flagship
+- a not-for-profit initiative that actively promotes peace in cities

 Children are exposed to images of violence